 2024-2025 Viral Respiratory Disease Updates

 This map shows influenza-like illnesses (ILI) activity in each state, which measures outpatient visits for respiratory illnesses that include a fever plus a cough or sore throat.
 ILI is an indicator for respiratory illness activity overall, not by specific illness.
-ILI is LOW in Connecticut currently.
+ILI is HIGH in Connecticut currently.

 Explore the interactive data dashboards below to further explore trends for COVID, flu, and RSV in the Farmington Valley and in Connecticut.